melato/openwrt-lxd/README.md

 These scripts create LXD images for OpenWRT.
+The resulting image has a couple of problems:
+- In order to complete booting, you need to run a script after starting the container.
+- interactive ssh to the container does not work.
+But non-interactive ssh does.

+I hope someone who knows OpenWRT better than I do can fix this.

-Naturally, you can run them inside an LXD container.
-I use a privileged Ubuntu 16.04 container, so I can run things like mknod (it is not needed yet).
+Naturally, you can run this script inside an LXD container.
+I use a privileged Ubuntu 18.04 container, so I can run things like mknod (it is not needed yet).

 Run as follows: